csawyerYumaed/pyOwnCloud/README.md

                           Folder on server.
     --url [URL]           URL to sync to.
     --use-keyring         use keyring if available to store password safely.
-    --usedownloadlimit    Use download limit.
     --downloadlimit [DOWNLOADLIMIT]
                           Download limit in KB/s.
-    --useuploadlimit      Use upload limit.
     --uploadlimit [UPLOADLIMIT]
                           Upload limit in KB/s.